focus-editor/focus/LOG.md

     + Support tabs (just draw them, not even necessarily wide, just draw in some way - but wide would be best)
     + Finish text input improvements
     + Bake fonts
+    + Log errors into focus-log.txt, focus-log1.txt, ... in release mode
     - Tokenizer parses everything correctly
     - Ignore project folders which are children of another project folder?
     - Try to support tabs properly